numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 Additionally, this approach provides greater **flexibility** and **scalability**.
 In the event of traffic spikes, we can scale only the presentation layer by adding additional web server instances, without impacting the data layer.
 This ensures optimal performance and a smooth user experience.

+## Infrastructure Provisioning

-## Prerequisites
+### Prerequisites

 Before starting the deployment process, make sure you have the following prerequisites in place:

-- Basic knowledge of Terraform & AWS
+- Basic knowledge of [Terraform](https://youtu.be/tJ6L1332WU4) & AWS
-- Installed AWS CLI
+- Installed AWS CLI, as documented [here](https://blog.numericaideas.com/configure-aws-cli)
 - Installed Terraform CLI

 Now, let’s start configuring our project

-## Step 1: Configure our provider
+### Step 1: Provider Configuration

 create a file `provider.tf` with the below content